snwight/gol/README.md

 ===
 Conway's Game of Life as an OTP-compliant application

-Default world grid is 60 by 60 cells, set in erlang environment variable:
+Default world grid is 60 by 80 by 1 cells (i.e. a planar world), set in erlang environment variable:
-{dimensions, [60, 60]}}.
+{dimensions, [60, 80, 1]}}.

-Default rule set is Conway's 'B2/S23', set in erlang environment variable:
+Default rule set is Conway's 'B3/S23', set in erlang environment variable:
 {rules, {[3], [2, 3]}}.
 Much fun can be had changing those parameters to make more hostile or more fecund environments.
 Rule changes take place between world creations - ie. the cells are not dynamically alterable once they're running.